solidity-labs-io/forge-proposal-simulator/docs/guides/timelock-proposal.md

 -   `name()`: Define the name of your proposal.
 -   `description()`: Provide a detailed description of your proposal.
--   `run()`: Sets environment for running the proposal. `addresses` is address object containing addresses to be used in proposal that are fetched from `Addresses.json`. `primaryForkId` is the RPC URL or alias of the blockchain that will be used to simulate the proposal actions and broadcast if any contract deployment is required.`timelock` is the address of the timelock controller contract.
+-   `run()`: Sets environment for running the proposal.
+It sets `addresses`, `primaryForkId` and `timelock`. `addresses` is address object containing addresses to be used in proposal that are fetched from `Addresses.json`. `primaryForkId` is the RPC URL or alias of the blockchain that will be used to simulate the proposal actions and broadcast if any contract deployment is required.`timelock` is the address of the timelock controller contract.
 -   `deploy()`: Deploy any necessary contracts.
 This example demonstrates the deployment of Vault and an ERC20 token.
 Once the contracts are deployed, they are added to the `Addresses` contract by calling `addAddress()`.
 -   `build()`: Set the necessary actions for your proposal.
 In this example, ERC20 token is whitelisted on the Vault contract.
 The actions should be written in solidity code and in the order they should be executed.
-Any calls (except to the Addresses object) will be recorded and stored as actions to execute in the run function. `caller` address is passed into `buildModifier` that will call actions in `build`, that is timelock controller in this example.
+Any calls (except to the Addresses object) will be recorded and stored as actions to execute in the run function. `caller` address that will call actions is passed into `buildModifier`, it is the timelock controller for this example.
 -   `simulate()`: Execute the proposal actions outlined in the `build()` step.
 This function performs a call to `_simulateActions` from the inherited `TimelockProposal` contract.
 Internally, `_simulateActions()` simulates a call to Timelock [scheduleBatch](https://github.com/OpenZeppelin/openzeppelin-contracts/blob/master/contracts/governance/TimelockController.sol#L291) and [executeBatch](https://github.com/OpenZeppelin/openzeppelin-contracts/blob/master/contracts/governance/TimelockController.sol#L385) with the calldata generated from the actions set up in the build step.
 -   `validate()`: This final step is crucial for validating the post-execution state.
 It ensures that the timelock is the new owner of Vault and token, the tokens were transferred to timelock and the token was whitelisted on the Vault contract

-With the proposal contract prepared, it can now be executed.
+## Proposal simulation

+First of all, please remove all addresses in `Addresses.json` before running through the tutorial.
+Now it's time to proceed with execution.
 There are two options available:

-1. **Using `forge test`**: Details on this method can be found in the [integration-tests.md](../testing/integration-tests.md "mention") section.
+1. **Using `forge test`**: Details on this method can be found in the [integration-tests.md](../testing/integration-tests.md) section.
 2. **Using `forge script`**: This is the chosen method for this tutorial.

 ## Running the Proposal with `forge script`

 ### Setting Up Your Deployer Address

 The deployer address is the the one you'll use to broadcast the transactions deploying the proposal contracts.
 Ensure your deployer address has enough funds from the faucet to cover deployment costs on the testnet.

 We prioritize security when it comes to private key management.
 To avoid storing the private key as an environment variable, we use Foundry's cast tool.

 If you're missing a wallet in `~/.foundry/keystores/`, create one by executing: